majdalsado/majdalsado.github.io/all_collections/_posts/2025-09-21-anglicize-latin-names.md

 My thesis:

-> Just as we transliterate Russian names to their English equivalents, we should do the same for any foreign language, even if it uses a Latin script.
+Just as we transliterate Russian names to their English spelling, we should do the same for all foreign languages, even if they use a Latin script.
 This ensures **readers have a smooth, intuitive, and inclusive reading experience**.

-# Deeper dive
+# What i mean

 You've probably noticed this before.

 If you see a Bosnian name in an English setting, it will likely be spelled in Bosnian even though the letters would not be pronounced correctly by an English speaker.
 (In Bosnian, a `J` is pronounced closer to `y`, a `ć` is pronounced closer to `ch`, & more)

-Most Latin languages face this issue, some with more severe differences than others:
+Most Latin languages have these differences in pronunciation, with some more severe than others.

 - **Hungarian**
   - tends to be the most difficult for English speakers, I especially noticed this in Katalin's biography.